-and the senior zeonomy.
-Objectives and recions (continued) Objective 2.
 Objective 2.
 Increase the depth and breadth of local, skilled health care workers and services for seniors.
 Action 2-A Prepare a needs list/gap analysis for senior health care services in Juneau and make it available to entrepreneurs and health care providers.
 Objective 3.
 Develop more in-home care options for Juneau seniors.
 Action 3-A Ensure CBJ adequately supports home health care for Juneau seniors, including around the clock respite and hospice care.
 Action 3-B Institute a home health care agency.
-Action 3-C Train a workforce to provide care in assisted living facilities and for in-home care and personal attendants. jective 4.
+Action 3-C Train a workforce to provide care in assisted living facilities and for in-home care and personal attendants.
+Obj ective 4.
 Improve senior access to community-based services and activities.
 Action 4-A Expand data collection on Juneau senior needs and availability of resources.
-Improve Juneau transportation services specifically for seniors. • Regularly update the Juneau Coordinated Human Services Transportation Plan.
+Improve Juneau transportation services specifically for seniors.
+Regularly update the Juneau Coordinated Human Services Transportation Plan.
 Ensure all bus stops and sidewalks in commercial areas are safe and clear of snow and ice.
-Action 4-B Provide information to seniors on services available to help access basic needs, Action 4 B include case management in this process. • Evaluate and enhance Care-A-Van service to ensure it meets senior needs, including service schedules and the amount of items clients may transport per trip.
+Provide information to conject on convices available to help access basis peeds Action 4-B Provide information to seniors on services available to help access basic needs, include case management in this process. • Evaluate and enhance Care-A-Van service to ensure it meets senior needs, including service schedules and the amount of items clients may transport per trip.
 Action 4-C Encourage entrepreneurial solutions to improve senior access to food, such as grocery deliveries, and medical resources, such as prescription deliveries.
-Support meal delivery services for homebound seniors.
-Action 4-D Support Meals on Wheels.
-ACTION 4-D Consider a volunteer shopper program.
+Support meal delivery services for homebound seniors. • Support Meals on Wheels.
+Action 4-D • Consider a volunteer shopper program.
 Action 4-E Consider a full-service senior center as a central information source and center for activities and services.
 Action 4-F Institute a senior-friendly business program.
 Objective 5.
 Increase meaningful opportunities for seniors to be involved in the community through volunteerism, activities, and job opportunities.
 Action 5-A Develop a senior "talent pool" of residents interested in paid jobs and volunteer positions.
 Action 5-B Increase opportunities for meaningful volunteer activities.
 Action 5-C Increase opportunities for lifelong learning.
 Objective 6.
 Prepare the next generation of Juneau retirees Action 6-A Coordinate with AARP, UAS, CPAs, estate planning attorneys, and other local financial planners to provide community courses on preparing for retirement.